In this article, you will find answers to questions like:

-For example, by age 5, children can copy patterns, print some letters, cut with safety scissors, recall parts of a story, want to please their friends, and sing and dance around.
+For example, children by age 5 can copy patterns, print some letters, cut with safety scissors, recall parts of a story, want to please their friends, and sing and dance around.

-If you notice your child isn’t doing things other children his or her age are doing, trust your judgement and alert your child’s doctor as soon as possible.
+If you notice your child isn’t doing things other children the same age are doing, trust your judgement and alert your child’s doctor as soon as possible.

-You can also take action on your own.
+You also can take action on your own.
 Observe your child.
-If you notice over time that you’re child is consistently not keeping up with their friends, you can reach out for help in the community.
+If you notice over time that your child is consistently not keeping up with friends, you can reach out for help in the community.

 “People often think it’s bad behavior or bad parenting,” says Sharon Alexander of Unicorn Children’s Foundation in Boca Raton.
 “There are programs for children from birth, with no costs to the family.
 I’m always telling families to err on the side of caution.”

-If there is a delay, early intervention can often help a child catch up to his or her peers.
+If there is a delay, early intervention often can help a child catch up to peers.

 For example, you can call the free 211 HelpLine and ask for Help Me Grow or the Special Needs Hotline.
 The 211 specialist will ask you questions and usually can find you help within 24 hours.
 The 211 specialist also will call you back in a few weeks to check on you.